Pooch63/Buffalo-Tongue/documentation.md

+# Buffalo Tongue Documentation

+_Note that if you attempt to use a function not referenced in the documentation, Buffalo Tongue's behavior is undefined._

 ## Buffalo Enum/Type Definitions

 ### Schema Information:

-enum `Datatype`
+type `Datatype`

 `INT | DOUBLE | STRING`

 These are the literal values.
-E.g., you would write `buffalo.Datatype.INT`.
+E.g., you would write `buffalo.INT`.

 type `RowData`